Rentals will soon outstrip home purchases – why is this a problem?

 Kay Lyons, a Guardian contributor sums this crisis up:

 “Our generation has to pay back £50,000-odd in tuition fees, expects to have to chip in to help pay for our elderly parents’ end-of-life care, has to fund our own end-of-life care, has been told we can’t rely on state pensions (and the decent workplace pensions are being phased out) and some of us might even want to raise our own children.
 There’s not enough lifespan to earn enough to pay for all of this without the accumulated wealth that comes with property ownership (even then it’s a stretch).”

 The Government needs to tackle this issue quickly.
 It’s not only in the interest of the people, but in their interest too.
 More people living on the breadline, with no opportunity to accumulate property wealth means a greater stretch on Government and taxpayers’ resources – may be not now, but in the future.

-Looking for an independent financial advisor to help you plan your financial future?
+Looking for a financial advisor to help you plan your financial future?
 We’ll help you find one.